waleedkhalid95/CITS5503_Sem2/Labs/Lab9MoreAI.md

 ![image](https://github.com/user-attachments/assets/1c0ef251-0962-4db3-aa05-ae12ba180759)

 ### Key Phrase Detection
-`Key phrases` are the important words or phrases in a text that convey the main ideas.
+`Key phrases` are the main ideas or significant expressions in a text that capture the meaning of what is being communicated.
+They are words or combinations of words that are meaningful or relevant.
 We used AWS Comprehend to detect key phrases within a text.
 Key phrases help identify the most important information in a sentence.
 ```python3
 def detect_key_phrases(text):